code-with-amitk/Code-examples/System-Design/Concepts/Hashing/Consistent_Hashing.md

 ### Example: Distributed Cache Server
 > Consider 3 cache servers(A,B,C).
 Cache server limit = 2500 keys
 - All <key,value> from 0-2500 will stored on server-B. From 2501 to 5000 on server-C so on.
 Now user want to store key=6000.
 It will be stored on Cache-server-A. A stores (5000-7500) keys.
-- **Addition of New Cache Server?** Now someone wants to store 7501?
+- **Addition of New Cache Server?**
+  - Now someone wants to store 7501?
 There is no space on existing Cache-Servers.
 Cache Server D is pushed and all keys from 7501 to 10000 are added on it.
 Other cache servers are not touched.
+  - when a node joins it often contacts a well-known node to obtain a starting list in the system.
 - **Deleting a Cache Server?** Now server is getting less hits, decided to remove a cache server.
 Keys present on server-A are removed.
 No rehashing is required.
+- **Searching Node in Ring** [O(logN) DAG(Directed Acyclic Graph)](https://github.com/amitkumar50/Code-examples/tree/master/DS_Questions/Data_Structures/Graphs/DAG)
+  - Every node maintains directed shortcut to every other node.

 <img src="https://i.ibb.co/DwM0CZM/Consistent-Hashing.png" width=700 />

-- **Searching Node in Ring** O(logn).
-This is [DAG(Directed Acyclic Graph)](https://github.com/amitkumar50/Code-examples/tree/master/DS_Questions/Data_Structures/Graphs/DAG)